Shivammittal13ai/Compiler-Design_NPTEL-2025/README.md

 This repository is created to help learners by:

-- Providing assignments from multiple NPTEL sessions for quick revision and reference.
+- Providing assignments from multiple NPTEL sessions(2020, 2022 & 2025) for quick revision and reference.
-- Sharing official lecture notes for reference.
+- Sharing official lecture notes from 2025 session for reference.

----

-## 📚 Repository Contents
-- ✅ Assignments (2020, 2022, 2025)
-- ✅ Official Lecture Notes (2025)

 ---

 ## 📌 Course Information